DavidChristianto/pbp-flutter-lab/README.md

 9. git add, commit, push
 10. Answer the readme.md

+## =============== ASSIGNMENT 7 ===============

+## 1. Explain the difference between Navigator.push and Navigator.pushReplacement.
+## Answer:
+Navigator.push and Navigator.pushReplacement are included in Flutter navigation routing.
+The main difference between the two is

+a.Navigator.push (): This is a push method that is used to add another route to the top of the current screen stack (stack), so that the new page is displayed above the previous page.

+b.
+Navigator.pushReplacement : Is a push method that adds a new route to the navigation stack and will delete the current route by removing the previous route once added.

+## 2. List all the widgets you used in this project and explain their functions.
+## Answer:
+a.
+Stateless Widget for construct UI (user interface)
+b. myApp have role as root of Widget
+c.
+StatefulWidget for makes the buttons and the logic
+d. appBar as navbar in the app
+e.
+Scaffold for create the structure layout visually
+f.
+Center for adjust the position child in the center of parent
+g.
+Column for arrange layout Widget vertically
+h.
+Row for arrange layout Widget horizontally
+i.
+Container for wrapp the elements and add it to margin
+j.
+FloatingActionButton for adding the button
+k.
+Text for makes the texts
+l.
+Drawer is a widget that provides a menu that can be pulled out by click the icon
+m.
+Padding is a wrapper that provides padding properties
+n.
+Form has the ability to validate and save their contents and contains inputs
+o.
+TextFormField is kind of form for textfield
+p.
+Dropdown button for make dropdown form
+q.
+Navigator have functions for manages page using stack

+## 3. Name the types of events that exist in Flutter
+## Answer:
+a. onPressed is using for handle the case of pressing button
+b. onSaved is to handle the event that call the method  when the form saved via FormState.save
+c. onChanged is to handle the event where the contents of widget changes
+d. onEditingComplete is an event to handle when user submits the editable contents
+e. onTap is an event where a widget is tapped

+## 4. Explain how the Navigator works in "switching" pages of a Flutter application.
+## Answer:
+Navigator works to manage elements with routes that display content pages in flutter.

+The navigator itself consists of 3 parts, namely the stack, the pop method which will remove the topmost section and the navigation will display the previous page, and the push method which will navigate to a new page.

+in simple terms this is the mechanism of how the navigator works in page switches in flutter.

+## 5. Explain how you implemented the checking list above.
+## Answer:
+1. run set path on terminal
+2. open android studio to edit counter_7
+3. add new file in lib which is form.dart for adding budget info and data.dart for budget data, also drawer.dart
+4. adding code in the lab for the form.dart and use static method to load data into data.dart and also adding date picker form google(https://api.flutter.dev/flutter/material/showDatePicker.html)
+5. make card widget in data.dart
+6. adding listtile in drawer.dart using code in the lab
+7. do readme
+8. git add, commit, push.

 ## Getting Started

 This project is a starting point for a Flutter application.